DevNet Lab 17 -- Automated testing with pyATS and Genie

 ## Part 1: Prepare the lab environment

 In this part, you will set up the lab environment.
-From the Devnet VM, we need to manage two routers that exchange IPv4 and IPv6 networks.
+From the DevNet VM, you need to manage two routers that exchange IPv4 and IPv6 networks.

-Therefore, we will start by declaring and configuring the hypervisor resources: six switch ports and two virtual routers.
-Then we set the initial configuration for each OSPFv3 routing daemon.
+Therefore, you will start by declaring and configuring the hypervisor resources: six switch ports and two virtual routers.
+Then you set the initial configuration for each OSPFv3 routing process.

 Here is a connection scheme table for both routers: